Amputee - Why do I walk with a limp with my new prosthesis?

 Stability

-Stability similar to pain causes hesitation to weight bear during the stance phase of walking.
+Stability like pain causes hesitation to bear weight during the stance phase of walking.
 This reduced standing time subsequently shortens the step length of the unaffected leg.
-Basically you are trying to get your other leg onto the ground as quickly as possible as you are not confident in your balance.
+Basically, you are trying to get your other leg onto the ground as quickly as possible as you are not confident in your balance.

 Written By: